-‘General Hospital’ Spoilers: Guilty Jax Faces Nelle Consequences – Arrested For Buying Kidney
+‘General Hospital’ Spoilers: Guilty Jax Faces Nelle Consequences, Arrested For Buying Kidney

 Sonny Targets Jax For Revenge

 General Hospital spoilers from TV Source promise Sonny plans to take revenge on Jax for wrecking his life because of Nelle’s plot plus sleeping with Carly.
-To that end, Sonny reaches out to Jason Morgan (Billy Miller) who helps Sonny by getting some information.
+To that end, Sonny reaches out to Jason Morgan (Billy Miller), who helps Sonny by getting some information.
 Jason might rustle up proof of the kidney deal to help Sonny.

-Other General Hospital spoilers from TV Source say Carly and Jax are interrupted in an intimate moment and it seems like the interruption is karma knocking at the door for Jax.
-Dante seems to be karma personified in this case and he’s there on behalf of the PCPD and things won’t be pleasant for Jax.
+Other General Hospital spoilers from TV Source say Carly and Jax are interrupted in an intimate moment, and it seems like the interruption is karma knocking at the door for Jax.
+Dante seems to be karma personified in this case, and he’s there on behalf of the PCPD, and things won’t be pleasant for Jax.

 #GH Today Fri 4/14: An enraged Sonny confides to Michael “I’m thinking I’m gonna kill somebody” Can Michael talk him out of seeking revenge? pic.twitter.com/SGwKIbnGVY